Shiffrin wins slalom, moves within 1 win of World Cup record - NewsBreak

 Shiffrin wins slalom, moves within 1 win of World Cup record

-Shiffrin can match the best mark of 86 wins in another slalom Sunday.
+The American showed no signs of pressure, a day before another slalom in which she could match the best mark set by Swedish great Ingemar Stenmark in the 1980s.

+“I don’t feel a lot of pressure to get this record.
+Now, I am so close that it’s like just take a breath and enjoy the moments we are in now," Shiffrin said.

-Shiffrin had shared the women’s record of 82 wins with former teammate Lindsey Vonn before triumphing at back-to-back giant slaloms in Italy this week and adding a third straight win Saturday.
+She had shared the women’s record of 82 wins with former teammate Lindsey Vonn before triumphing at back-to-back giant slaloms in Italy this week and adding career win 85 on Saturday.

-The American overcame a mistake early in her second run as she posted the fastest times in both legs to beat Germany's Lena Dürr of Germany by 0.60 seconds.
+“I’m always trying to think about everything else except these numbers, because they just make me nervous.
+And I don’t have a reason to be nervous if I achieve 86 or 87," Shiffrin said.
+"But, for sure, if everybody asks, then I feel pressure to do it and then I don’t enjoy the races as much.”

+Shiffrin certainly enjoyed the race Saturday, which marked her third win within five days.

 Shiffrin has won five of the eight slaloms this season and extended her lead in the discipline standings over Holdener to 175 points.
 She could wrap up the title if she leads by at least 200 points after Sunday's race.